-- what symptoms you're experiencing (groupings of certain symptoms suggest different diagnoses)
+- your experiences (groupings of certain feelings, behaviours and physical symptoms may suggest different diagnoses)

-- how long you've been experiencing these symptoms
+- how long you've been experiencing these things

-- the impact they're having on your life.
+- the impact it's having on your life.

 To do this they may ask you questions about your mood, thoughts and behaviours – sometimes by using questionnaires or forms.
 They will base your diagnosis on what you describe.
 For example, if you tell your doctor you've been experiencing low mood, low energy and a lack of interest in usual activities for more than two weeks, they may give you a diagnosis of depression.
 If your symptoms change you might find you are given different diagnoses over time.